bloominstituteoftechnology/Sprint-Challenge--Algorithms/README.md

 #### Task 3.
 Analyze some runtimes

 Open up the `Data_Structures_Answers.md` file.
 This is where you'll jot down your answers for the runtimes of the functions you just implemented.
-Be sure to also answer any other questions posed in the `Data_Structures_Answers.md` file!
+If you implemented depth-first traversal, just answer the questions pertaining to the depth-first traversal algorithm.
+If you implemented breadth-first traversal, just answer the questions pertaining to breadth-first traversal.
+Make sure you answer the heapsort questions as well!

 ### Algorithms